martintajur/node-mysql-activerecord/README.md

 <a name="get_connection"></a>

-### .get_connection(callback)
+### .get_connection([callback])

 Parameter | Type     | Default  | Description
 :-------- | :------- | :------- | :---------------------------------------------------------
 callback  | Function | Required | What to do when the connection is retrieved (or not) from the pool.

 Used to get a new connection from the connection pool or cluster pool.
-An instance of the QueryBuilder adapter for your specific connection will be passed to the callback.
+An instance of the QueryBuilder adapter for your specific connection will be passed to the callback or Promise resolution.
 Make sure that your connection is [release](#release)d when you are done with it!

-**Example**
+**Callback Example**

 ```javascript
 const settings = require('db.json');